Nicholas Hedges

 So, along with my mum’s possessions, I’ve brought home the empty diffusers so I can explore them as objects – as visual metaphors – for the loss I am feeling.

-Filed Under: Family, Mum
+Filed Under: Family, Grief, Mum

 © Nicholas Hedges 2024